U.S. SEC delays ruling on controversial NYSE high-speed data plan

-NEW YORK (Reuters) - The U.S. Securities and Exchange Commission said it needs more time to decide whether to allow a plan by the New York Stock Exchange to offer a new high-speed wireless connection to the exchange that some brokers have blasted as anti-competitive.
+NEW YORK, April 2 (Reuters) - The U.S. Securities and Exchange Commission said it needs more time to decide whether to allow a plan by the New York Stock Exchange to offer a new high-speed wireless connection to the exchange that some brokers have blasted as anti-competitive.

 An SEC decision had been expected by Friday, but the regulator moved the deadline to May 18 after it received at least six letters objecting to the proposal, according to an April 1 filing.